HB9UF/ElPiHat/README.md

 Since the transceiver will be powered from an external power supply anyway, it makes sense to derive the supply for the Pi from that same power supply.
-There board is therefore equipped with a [RECOM RPM-2.0](https://recom-power.com/pdf/Innoline/RPM-2.0.pdf) 2 A DC/DC converter that can be powered from a wide range of input voltages (3 V to 17 V).
+The board is therefore equipped with a [RECOM RPM-2.0](https://recom-power.com/pdf/Innoline/RPM-2.0.pdf) 2 A DC/DC converter that can be powered from a wide range of input voltages (3 V to 17 V).
 The output voltage can be trimmed with external resistors (R2 and R3).
 In Rev. 1.0 of the board, the voltage is slightly incrased to 5.1 V.